When you are at the golf course or hanging out with your golf buddies you may hear them talk about a Heavenwood.

 This 7-wood, the Heavenwood, was born out of Callaway Golf’s innovation in 2004, thus stamping its identity as the Heavenwood Callaway.

 This article will explain the Callaway Heavenwood specs and why it became so popular among the golf community.

 What Is A HeavenWood In Golf?

-A Heavenwood is a golf hybrid specially designed by Callaway in 2004 like a fairway wood but meant to play similar to an iron.
+The Callaway Golf Heavenwood, created in 2004, is a golf hybrid designed to play like a fairway wood but with a feel similar to an iron.